danyshaanan/danyshaanan/readme.md

 ## Hello!
 I'm Dany.

-I've got a BSc in mathematics, and I've been working as a software developer and researcher.
+I've got a BSc in mathematics, and I've been working in various roles involving software, research, and engineering.

-My educational and professional background can be seen on [Linkedin](https://www.linkedin.com/in/danyshaanan/).
+My background can be seen on [Linkedin](https://www.linkedin.com/in/danyshaanan/).
 Some of my older stuff can be seen on [DanyShaanan.com](http://danyshaanan.com).